 - 2. This puts all of the data on one sheet, but the charts are still split between multiple pages. - 3.
-Change the page scaling to Fit Sheet on One Page (use the Scaling drop-down menu in the Settings section). - Mac Users click the Scale to Fit option Scale to fit:
+Change the page scaling to Fit Sheet on One Page (use the Scaling drop-down menu in the Settings section).

-4. This fits everything on one page, but it is too small to be able to read.

-5. Change the page scaling back to No Scaling.
+- 4. This fits everything on one page, but it is too small to be able to read. - 5.
+Change the page scaling back to No Scaling.